|1/12/23 - 1/14/23||$800||Buy Now|

 The closest international airports are in Reno Nevada and Sacramento CA. From there, it is advised that you drive.
 We recommend that students come in vehicles equipped with 4WD or AWD, and we require that students arrive with snow chains that work with their vehicle in case they are needed due to weather conditions.

-When you register for this trip, you will generally receive an information email within the week that covers all the major details of planning for this trip (i.e. – How to get here, pre and/or post-trip nearby lodging recommendations, packing lists, etc.) If you have any additional questions, please email us at email@example.com or call 1-949-216-0252.
+When you register for this trip, you will generally receive an information in the month prior to the course that covers all the major details of planning for this trip (i.e. – How to get here, pre and/or post-trip nearby lodging recommendations, packing lists, etc.) If you have any additional questions, please email us at firstname.lastname@example.org or call 1-949-216-0252.

 Trip Refund/Cancellation Policy: Due to the special nature of this course, there will be not refunds or cancellations of trip spots allowed after 60 days prior to start of the course.